 Greif is subject to many EHS regulations due to our global footprint and the potential environmental, health and safety impacts of our manufacturing operations.
 Across our organization, we use various tools and processes to appropriately manage geographic- and business-specific needs.
 Our global environmental management systems are administered under a consistent set of principles.
 Internal and external parties perform audits regularly to confirm that facilities comply with all required regulations.

 Greif provides regular EMS training, directed by our EMS Team throughout the year, to routinely evaluate and update with new statistics, as needed.
 For example, our PPS business conducted seven training events on EMS usage in 2022.
 Our EMS Team directed approximately 196 compliance trainings events at North American PPS and GIP sites as well as all EMEA sites in 2021.
 These compliance training events include:

 - Hazardous Waste and Emergency Refresher Training

 - Landfill Solid Waste Annual Refresher Training

-In addition to our systems and processes, individual Greif production facilities manage quality, safety and environmental standards through certifications such as OHSAS, ISO, FSSC and SQF.
-Our PPS operations maintain ABI, FSC, OSHA, PEFC, SFI, RPA 100 and RPTA FDA certifications.
-All our CorrChoice facilities and most of our mills have SFI Chain of Custody Certification.
-All our mills are FSC Chain of Custody and PEFC Chain of Custody certified.
-Additionally, most of our mills have RPA100 certification.
+Each Greif production facility manages quality, safety and environmental standards through certifications such as OHSAS, ISO, FSSC and SQF.
+Our PPS operations maintain ABI, FSC, OSHA, PEFC®, SFI®, RPA 100 and RPTA FDA certifications.
+All our CorrChoice facilities and most mills have SFI® Chain of Custody Certification, and all our mills are certified to FSC® (FSC® C003539) and PEFC® Chain of Custody standards.
+Additionally, most mills have RPA100 certification.
 Globally, 15 sites have achieved ISO 14001 certification.
-Please visit our 2022 Certificates document to learn more about our facility certifications.
+Please visit our 2023 Certificates document to learn more about our facility certifications.